stavsap/Jenkins-On-Docker/README.md

 ![pic](.meta/jenkins-docker.png)

-The following will setup [jenkins](https://www.jenkins.io/) and jenkins agents on ubuntu/windows host with docker. (it can work on any host with docker but the scripts are tested on ubuntu).
+The following will setup [jenkins](https://www.jenkins.io/) and jenkins agents on ubuntu/windows host with docker. (it can work on any host with docker but the scripts are tested on ubuntu and windows 10/11).

 # Automatic Ubuntu deployment